We’ve published a new disruption hyper-personalisation report (more on that below)

 The long and short is I should probably go away more often.

 What’s the ‘wurst’ that could happen?

-Who doesn’t love the idea of hopping on a plane to Germany, doing a couple of hours work, eating a wurst and heading home?
+Who doesn’t love the idea of hopping on a plane to Germany, doing a couple of hours of work, eating a wurst, and heading home?
 And that’s how Wednesday was spent.

 Also out in Munich was Minh Q. Tran, ex General Partner AXA Ventures and now running Insurtech Capital.
 We’ve been fortunate to work with Minh recently – he helped with our latest report (see below) and also features on our latest Future Disruptors podcast where he talks through how his latest VC-as-a-Service platform works.